d3v-null/Zendesk-Ticket-Viewer/README.md

 In order to run this on Windows you will need to install either [windodows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you have windows 10 or newer, or [cygwin](https://cygwin.com/install.html)

+It is recommended (although not completely necessary) that you use a terminal that supports UTF-8 and colour like [cmder](https://github.com/cmderdev/cmder)

 ## Any other OS

 Ensure you have python, pip and setuptools on your machine (this works on either Python2 or 3 so choose whatever version you prefer):